Never Split The Difference Summary

 The Role of Intuition and Gut Feeling: Trusting Your Instincts

 While strategic planning is crucial, Voss also highlights the importance of intuition and gut feeling.
-He advises trusting your instincts, especially when something feels amiss or a potential red flag arises.
+Plus, he advises trusting your instincts, especially when something feels amiss or a potential red flag arises.
 This intuitive sense, honed through experience, can provide invaluable insights into the other party's intentions and help you make informed decisions.

 Beyond Negotiation: Applying the Principles to Life